ngavu2004/TIPQIC-RAG-chatbot/README.md

 Output:
 ```
-Question: 'What is TIPQIC about?
+Question: 'How is Machine learning used in this project'
 ============================================================
 🔍 Found relevant information, generating response...